Bartolomejka/DCE-MRI_Regularization_MRM/README.md

 `C_fit_FT.m` - Pharmacokinetic model computing the convolution of AIF and IRF in the Fourier domain
 `TH_Sourbron2_FT.m` - Tissue Homogeneity model - IRF
 `aif_nonblind_real.m` - Arterial Input Function (AIF) model.
 It is no analytical model - just handling of sampled AIF.
 `fgrad_1.m` - computes image gradients on a mask.
-Non-mask version comes originally from Christian Bredies (TGV JPEG reconstruction).
+Non-mask version comes originally from Kristian Bredies (TGV JPEG reconstruction).
 `bdiv_1.m` - computes divergence (adjoint to gradients) on a mask.
-Non-mask version comes originally from Christian Bredies (TGV JPEG reconstruction).
+Non-mask version comes originally from Kristian Bredies (TGV JPEG reconstruction).
 `function_stdEst2D.m` - noise standard deviation estimator based on the Median of Absolute Deviation (MAD).
 It comes from Alessandro Foi.